-Keeping up with the latest and most interesting content on the web has somewhat become a troublesome experience.
+Keeping up with the latest and most exciting content on the web has somewhat become a troublesome experience.
 Content is being unloaded on consumers in such vast amounts that it’s hard to understand what’s breaking, what’s insightful, and what’s just an expansion of something that someone else said.
 Content consumption without proper curation will make it difficult to weed through good pieces, good stories, good and insightful data-driven articles, and research papers that provide the reader with tangible value.

-The solution to this content problem nowadays is curated newsletters, a way of keeping in touch with everything that’s happening within our field of choice without having to have 50 different browser tabs open.
-Newsletters are usually crowdsourced, or maintained by a dedicated individual, and provide a much more enjoyable reading experience of the latest and greatest.
+The solution to this content problem nowadays is curated newsletters, a way of keeping in touch with everything happening within our field of choice without having to have 50 different browser tabs open.
+Newsletters are usually crowdsourced or maintained by a dedicated individual and provide a much more enjoyable reading experience of the latest and greatest.

-The following newsletters in this roundup are all about startup and business topics, including some technology-oriented content, that will help you stay up to date with the best content in these particular fields.
-Each and every one of these newsletters have more than 1,000+ subscribers.
+The following newsletters in this roundup are all about startup and business topics, including some technology-oriented content that will help you stay up to date with the best content in these particular fields.
+Every one of these newsletters has more than 1,000+ subscribers.
 That means they are in demand and deliver on their promise to curate great content no matter what.